shy0215/shy0215/README.md

 - 👋 Hi, I’m shy_0215
-- 👀 I’m interested in Frontend developing
+- 👀 I’m interested in Front-end developing
-- 🌱 I’m currently learning HTML, CSS, JS and C
+- 🌱 I’m currently learning HTML, CSS, JS and python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me: shy_0215@naver.com